HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/security/encryption.md

 Domino REST API uses JWT for authentication.
 When you get started with Domino REST API, you probably log in with a Domino username and password.
 Domino REST API, out of the box, uses an ephemeral symmetric encryption key to sign requests.
 Since you can't see the key or share it, this configuration is reasonably secure.
 When you restart Domino REST API, a new key is used.

-To use a key that can be deployed to an external identity provider (IdP) or used to send requests to the Domino ID vault service, you must generate a public/private key pair and configure the [security](index.md) settings.
-Never share the private key!
+To use a key that can be deployed to an external identity provider (IdP) or used to send requests to the Domino ID vault service, you must generate a public/private key pair and configure the [security](index.md) settings. **Never share the private key**.

 Use the [OpenSSL](https://www.openssl.org/) tool to generate a key.
 The key is an [RSA](<https://en.wikipedia.org/wiki/RSA_(cryptosystem)>) key: